-I am a PhD candidate in the Department of Political Science at Rice University and a graduate fellow for the Center for the United States and Mexico at the Baker Institute for Public Policy.
+I am a PhD candidate in the Department of Political Science at Rice University and a graduate fellow for the Religion and Public Life Program at the Boniuk Institute for Religious Tolerance.

 Before starting my PhD, I earned a bachelor of music degree in clarinet performance from Union College (Lincoln, Nebraska) in 2016.
 During my time there, I founded and conducted the Recreare Ensemble, a chamber orchestra whose highlights included a performance of Beethoven’s First Symphony and a staging of Mozart’s musical comedy Impresario.
 I also conducted the college’s choral, orchestral, and symphonic band ensembles in several performances.
 In the year between college and attending graduate school, I conducted a string orchestra of homeschoolers and taught clarinet and beginning piano in the Lincoln area.